Amir-Zouerami/schematica-backend/README.md

 As mentioned in the [✨ Features & Quirks](#-features--quirks) section, Schematica is a small, local, on-disk solution for collaboration between backend and frontend teams.

-Everything is designed to be very simple and manual — which is the most important tradeoff for this solution.
+Everything is designed to be very simple and sometimes manual — which is the most important tradeoff for this solution.
 I'm simply not a fan of complicated solutions for simple problems.
 I believe Schematica's simplistic approach to collaboration, though burdensome in a few cases, is the ideal solution for a tool meant to stay out of the way.

 </br>